-Remodeling or maturation lasts for at least 6 months and can take from one to two years depending on the extent and the site of the injury.
-But regardless of the injury, movement is a very essential part of the healing process in this phase.
-For someone on the abdomen, as opposed to a joint, for example, this would involve abdominal exercises as well as massaging the site of the scar tissue.
+Remodeling or maturation lasts for at least six months and can take from one to two years, depending on the injury’s extent and site.
+But regardless of the damage, movement is an essential part of the healing process in this phase.
+For someone on the abdomen, as opposed to a joint, for example, this would involve abdominal exercises and massaging the site of the scar tissue.
 Sometimes the pain can become chronic and last for years.

 Scar Tissue Removal and Treatment Options

 Treatment for scar tissue may vary depending on the extent of adhesion formation and the problems it is causing.
-If it is leading to an abdominal blockage, it may require an emergency surgery.
-In some cases though, doctors may treat symptoms rather than perform another surgery because another procedure just increases the risk of more scarring and more complications.
+If it leads to an abdominal blockage, it may require emergency surgery.
+Doctors may treat symptoms rather than perform another surgery in some cases because another procedure just increases the risk of more scarring and more complications.
 Other invasive procedures include injection of intralesional corticosteroids, laser treatment, and radiation.
-Less aggressive methods that may be used include the prescription of antibiotics, pain medication, IV fluids, and other non-invasive methods.
-This is often used if the adhesion or scar is expected to improve on its own.
+Less aggressive methods that may be used include the prescription of antibiotics, pain medication, IV fluids, and other non-invasive procedures.
+This is often used if the adhesion or scar is expected to improve independently.
 Below are some of the natural and conservative methods:

 To help speed up the healing of incision sites, minimize the unhealthy build-up of scar tissue and reduce prominent old scars, serratiopeptidase (also known as serrapeptase) may be used.
 This form of systemic enzyme produced by silkworms digests excess fibrin in the body.
 Fibrin protein creates scar tissues and may be harmful if too much is deposited in joints, fractures, and wounds as they are healing.
 This protein can also decrease tissue permeability, creating barriers that may prevent the absorption of much-needed nutrients around the injured area.
-For old scars, serratiopeptidase can also be powerful enough to slowly digest scar tissue away over time.
+Serratiopeptidase can also be powerful enough to slowly digest scar tissue away over time for old scars.
 Serratiopeptidase is also an effective anti-inflammatory agent; it helps prevent swelling and constriction of blood vessels.

-For quality serratiopeptidase enzyme supplement, Sunergetic offers the Serrapeptase Enzymes Formula with 40,000 SU of the enzyme.
+For quality serratiopeptidase enzyme supplement, Sunergetic offers the Serrapeptase Enzymes Formula (available on Amazon) with 40,000 SU of the enzyme.
 Each capsule uses the innovative technology called DRcaps® to help provide maximum absorption and bioavailability as it journeys through the digestive system.
-Although the indicated dosage is only one capsule a day taken on an empty stomach, some say that they get faster results with higher doses.
+Although the indicated dosage is only one capsule a day taken on an empty stomach, some get faster results with higher doses.
 It is best to consult with your health practitioner if you plan to work your way up.

-Kineseology taping is one of the relatively new conservative methods of treatment for scar tissue including post-surgical scars.
+Kinesiology taping is a relatively new conservative treatment method for scar tissue, including post-surgical scars.
 It is believed to reduce inflammation and increase lymphatic flow.
-The use of kinesio tape also facilitates better remodeling by reducing mechanical tension acting on the scar.
-It makes use of a special kind of tape to stretch a scar tissue after it has been deemed safe by a medical practitioner.
-In surgeries, full healing of incision and soft tissue may take place between 4 to 6 weeks.
+Kinesio tape also facilitates better remodeling by reducing mechanical tension acting on the scar.
+It makes use of a special kind of tape to stretch scar tissue after it has been deemed safe by a medical practitioner.
+In surgeries, full healing of the incision and soft tissue may occur between 4 to 6 weeks.

-The advantage of using kinesio tape for post-surgical scars is that you can still apply it in difficult areas such as the neck, face or joints.
+The advantage of using Kinesio tape for post-surgical scars is that you can still apply it in complex areas such as the neck, face, or joints.
 This does not impede functional movement and muscle stimulation while still providing enough pressure and support.

 Not all doctors are experienced or familiar with this method of scar management.
-It is therefore important to get a good physical therapist or medical practitioner to teach you how to do it yourself.
+Therefore, it is vital to get a good physical therapist or medical practitioner to teach you how to do it yourself.

-Myofascial release done by an experienced physical therapist or osteopath may help keep the adhesions pliable.
+An experienced physical therapist or osteopath with myofascial release may help keep the adhesions pliable.
 Although some people choose to have deep tissue massage, some patients attest that it may be too aggressive and may make things worse by causing trauma or inflammation.
-On the other hand, myofascial release is believed to improve blood and lymphatic circulation, while stimulating the stretch reflex in muscles.
-This makes it a good option for the management of adhesions and scar tissue pain.
+On the other hand, myofascial release is believed to improve blood and lymphatic circulation while stimulating the stretch reflex in muscles.
+This makes it a good option for managing adhesions and scar tissue pain.

 Acupuncture has been known for centuries to be helpful for the removal of scar tissue.
 The chi or energy gets stopped at the point of the scar tissue creating a blockage.
 Needles are used to move the chi.
-The method involves needling at both ends of the scar tissue at the surface level.
+The method involves needling at the surface level at both ends of the scar tissue.
 And if it is a long scar, needles may be used along the length of the scar as well.
 Electro stim therapy may or may not be employed.

 Castor Oil Packs

-Another natural way to remove scars and treat scar tissue pain naturally is through the use of castor oil packs.
+Another natural way to remove scars and treat scar tissue pain naturally is through castor oil packs.
 Although this may not be a popular option among western doctors, castor oil has served multiple purposes for centuries recorded in documents from ancient Egypt.
-They help increase circulation, reduce pain, support detoxification and speed up the overall healing process.
-Castor oil packs come in handy just to get rid of the physical discomfort but they could also help to smooth out some of the fibrous tissue that can be bothersome.
+They help increase circulation, reduce pain, support detoxification, and speed up the overall healing process.
+Castor oil packs come in handy to get rid of the physical discomfort, but they could also help smooth out some of the fibrous tissue that can be bothersome.
 Regular use may make scars less noticeable.

 Since they are so effective in helping treat various symptoms and resolve health issues, not just scar tissue pain, we have dedicated a whole webpage for castor oil packs and how they are used.
 See for yourself and enjoy the healing benefits!